 But first, some background.

 As you may know, KNL Networks uses our proprietary technology HF radio to form a global mesh network with a maximum range of roughly 10,000 kilometers.
-Ships at sea automatically make a connection with another ship at port with a KNL device making a cellular connection.
+Ships at sea automatically make a connection with another ship at port with a KNL device making a cellular connection for naval communication.

 With data flying around the world, it’s important to build in security from the ground up and understand, that security is not only encryption, it starts from hardware design and goes through all the layers to application and users.